Benefits Of This Building System

 One can shave their construction time by more than two-thirds when compared to site building.
 With a shortened cycle time, home buyers can minimize exposure to escalating material and labor prices.

 Factory construction gives modulars a solid green pedigree.
 They are well insulated, they can be sited for passive solar and there’s less noise when building in existing neighborhoods.
-This is augmented with little job site waste, reduced dumpster and cleanup costs.
+This is augmented with little job site waste, as well as dramatically reduced dumpster and cleanup costs.

 Because homes can be made weather tight within hours, it greatly reduces the likelihood of materials being stolen from the job site.